Horrific Psychological Thriller Available Now in Trade Paperback and Ebook

 Now Russell fantasizes about finding just the right woman—so he can shave her bald.
 He struggles to overcome his dark tendencies, but when his sister discovers he’s wetting again, she kicks him out of her house.

 During this time of stress, the mythical Piss Fairy appears in his dreams, and Russell is driven to satisfy his twisted desires with his innocent coworker Uma, who also needs a new roommate.

 When his plans go awry, the Piss Fairy commissions him for a much darker task that graduates him from shaving to scalping—and worse.

-THE BEDWETTER will be available soon in trade paperback and ebook formats.
+THE BEDWETTER is available now in trade paperback and ebook formats.

 Read the first scene…